About tax documents

 Once we receive this information, we’ll send you a copy of your transaction history in a .csv file.
 You can use that file to prove a loss on your taxes.

-If you received stocks through our referral program totalling a value over $600, it will be reported as miscellaneous income on your Robinhood Securities consolidated 1099. .
+If you received stocks through our referral program of $600 or more, it will be reported as miscellaneous income on your Robinhood Securities consolidated 1099.
 Customers with referral shares valued at less than $600 may not have this reported as miscellaneous income on their Robinhood Securities consolidated 1099.

 If you sell the shares you receive through our referral program, it will be reported just like any other stock sale in your account.